rust-embedded/riscv/README.md

 * [`riscv-peripheral`]: Interfaces for standard RISC-V peripherals
 * [`riscv-rt`]: Startup code and interrupt handling
 * [`riscv-semihosting`]: Semihosting for RISC-V processors
+* [`riscv-target-parser`]: Utility crate for parsing RISC-V targets in build scripts

 This project is developed and maintained by the [RISC-V team][team].